couthcommander/beginR/beginr.Rmd.md

 ```

 ```
- [1] white black other other white black other black black white
+ [1] white black white white white black other other other black
 Levels: white black other
 ```